The Empty Tomb/Resurrection Appearances

 Leader Preparation:

-- Read the scripture for this lesson.
+- Read and pray about the scripture for this lesson.

 - Fill milk jug with warm water (our Art room doesn’t have access to a sink)